10 great questions to ask in a quarterly review

 Part of any sit-down performance conversation with your people should focus on how you can better help your people.
 Not only is it great for building trust and getting better results sooner, but it also helps you become a better manager.

-1. How can I better help you over the next three months?
+1. How can I better help you over the next quarter?

 As a manager a big part of your role is to support and coach your team so that they can perform to the best of their abilities.
 It’s essential then that you ask them how you can best help them.
 You might not be able to action everything they ask for and certainly shouldn’t if it’s going to lead to you being overworked.
 But simply by asking this question and discussing any points raised you will be building better connections with your team.